mseitz1998/Transit_Simulator/README.md

 __________________________________________________________________________
 App Description:

 This app is intended to function as a simulated bus tracker.
+This app was my final project for COMP2161, and I'm sharing it here with the permission of my course professor, Musfiq Rahman.

 The busses are simulated by the activity of the foreground BusService, and this is where the majority of the app’s processing takes place.
 The movement